-This book addresses a range of issues relating to the nature and implications of growth of Indiaâ€™s services sector, including factors contributing to the rise of services, output measurement and heterogeneity, growth of services exports, and employment in services sectors.
-From service tax, exchange rate and services exports, policy interest, employment potential and diversity of the sector to challenges in financial inclusion, trajectories of ICT services and contribution of education to GDP, it brings together diverse themes to highlight major concerns in the wake of the prominent role that services have played in placing India amongst the fast-growing economies in the world in recent years.
+This book addresses a range of issues relating to the nature and implications of growth of India’s services sector, including factors contributing to the rise of services, output measurement and heterogeneity, growth of services exports, and employment in services sectors.
+From service tax, exchange rate and services exports, policy interest, employment potential and diversity of the sector to challenges in financial inclusion, trajectories of ICT services and contribution of education to GDP, it brings together diverse themes to highlight major concerns in the wake of the prominent role that services have played in placing India among the fast-growing economies in the world in recent years.

-The services sector in India accounts for more than 60% of the GDP of the country and employs 28.6% of its over 1.3 billion population across government, private or state corporations and non-government organisations.
-The volume explores whether the services sector (beyond agriculture and industry) holds the promise of fulfilling the benefits from Indiaâ€™s demographic dividend for its economic transformation through sustainable growth.
+The services sector in India accounts for more than 60 per cent of the GDP of the country and 28.6 per cent of its employed across government, private or state corporations and non-government organisations.
+The volume explores whether the services sector (beyond agriculture and industry) holds the promise of fulfilling the benefits from India’s demographic dividend for its economic transformation through sustainable growth.

 Table of Contents

-3. Service Tax in India: Story of its Evolution and Amalgamation with Goods Taxation
+3 Service tax in India: story of its evolution and amalgamation with goods taxation

-8. Diversity in Services Sector Employment in India: Evidence from India Human Development Survey, 2011–12
+8 Diversity in services sector employment in India: evidence from India Human Development Survey, 2011–12

 Shashanka Bhide is Senior Advisor, National Council of Applied Economic Research, New Delhi and was Director, Madras Institute of Development Studies, Chennai, India.
 He has contributed to research in agriculture, macroeconomic modelling and poverty analysis.